 - Section 5.0, Other CEQA Considerations, includes specific topics that are required by CEQA.
 These include a summary of the Project's significant and unavoidable environmental effects, a discussion of the significant and irreversible environmental changes that would occur should the Project be implemented, an analysis of the Project's energy consumption, as well as potential growth-inducing impacts of the proposed Project.
-Section 5.0 also includes a discussion of the Initial Study and this EIR. - Section 6.0, Project Alternatives, describes and evaluates alternatives to the proposed Project that could reduce or avoid the Project's adverse environmental effects.
+Section 5.0 also includes a discussion of the potential environmental effects that were found not be significant during preparation of the Initial Study and this EIR. - Section 6.0, Project Alternatives, describes and evaluates alternatives to the proposed Project that could reduce or avoid the Project's adverse environmental effects.
 CEQA does not require an EIR to consider every conceivable alternative to the Project but rather to consider a reasonable range of alternatives that will foster informed decision making and public participation.
 Three (3) alternatives are presented in Section 6.0. - Section 7.0, References, cites all reference sources used in preparing this EIR and lists the agencies and persons that were consulted in preparing this EIR.
 Section 7.0 also lists the persons who authored or participated in preparing this EIR.